Intel-bigdata/ceph-mesos/README.md

 Prerequisites
 --------------------------
 1. A Mesos cluster with Docker installed (duh).
 We only support CentOS 7 distribution at present and requires at least <b><em>1</em></b> slave
-2. DHCP service configured since ceph-Mesos use Macvlan to assign IP to containers
-3. Slaves in Mesos have network connection to download Docker images
+2. Slaves in Mesos have network connection to download Docker images
-4. Install libmicrohttpd in all slaves
+3. Install libmicrohttpd in all slaves
 ```sh
 yum -y install libmicrohttpd
 ```